emjun/rTisane/API_OVERVIEW.md

 ```R
 suspect(when((motivation, "==low"), (age, "increases")).then(pounds_lost, "baseline"), cm) # Do we want to allow for baseline?
 ```
+3. Especially if we go with one IV at a time, we start to see the need to facilitate/support improved interpretation of the results...

 ## TODOs
 - Before doing any inference, check that all of the variable relationships are "Causes" not "Relates"